tweag/nickel/doc/manual/syntax.md

 ## Annotations

-Contract and type annotations help enforce additional properties for an expression.
+Contract and type annotations help enforce additional properties of an expression.
 They can be attached to any Nickel expression.
-See [the corectness section](./correctness.md) for more details.
+See [the correctness section](./correctness.md) for more details.

 ### Type annotations

-A type annotation is introduced using `<expr> : <type>` and serves to delimit a statically typed block which will be statically checked by the typechecker.
-A type annotation can be directly attached to the variable of a let-binding `let <var>
-: <type> = <expr> in <body>` or to a record field declaration `{<field> : <type>
-= <value>}` as well.
+A type annotation is introduced using `<expr> : <type>` and serves to delimit a statically typed block which will be checked by the typechecker before evaluation.
+A type annotation can be directly attached to the variable of a let- binding `let <var> : <type> = <expr> in <body>` or to a record field declaration `{<field> : <type> = <value>}` as well.

-A type wildcard `_` indicates that part of a type is unknown to the user (or not worth spelling out).
-The typechecker will infer it.
-Slapping an `: _` on top of an existing expression is particulary useful for debugging, as it's the simplest way to have the typechecker run on an expression without having to come up with a type.
+A type wildcard `_` indicates that part of a type is unknown to the user (or is not worth spelling out).
+The typechecker will attempt to infer it.
+Adding a wildcard type annotaiton `: _` to an existing expression is particulary useful for debugging, as it's the simplest way to have the typechecker run on an expression without having to come up with a type.

-Examples:
+Here are some examples of type annotations in Nickel:

 ```text
 > 5 : Number